-Offers to instructors materials, workshops, and mentor opportunities that present these training principles in a developmental sequence;
+Offers materials, workshops, and mentorship opportunities that present these training principles in a developmental sequence

 How to Become an ICP Certified Instructor

 Contact Nancy Knight for an ICP registration form.
 Complete that form and return it to Nancy.
-Read the ICP Standards Booklet and the ICP Workbook which you will receive once you register with ICP.
+Read the ICP Standards Booklet and ICP Workbookwhich you will receive once you register with ICP.
 Also, before attending an ICP Workshop, begin your reading/reviewing of ICP required and recommended readings, which are listed in both the Standards Booklet and the Workbook.

 Submit verifications of your instruction from three of the highest-competing students whom you are teaching and/or have taught.

-Attend the required ICP Levels I/II Workshops Pair or the required Levels III/IV Workshop as a candidate instructor.
-Choose the level I/II or III/IV Workshops in accordance with the definition of ICP levels.
-Find Workshops on the ICP calendar page of this website; contact a Workshop host to enter a Workshop.
+Attend the required ICP Levels I/II Workshops or the required Levels III/IV Workshop as a candidate instructor.
+Choose the Level I/II or III/IV Workshops in accordance with the definition of ICP levels.
+Find workshops on the ICP calendar page of this website.
+Contact a workshop host to enter a workshop.

-*Additional note: ICP Sponsor, Stable Secretary offers 50% off their Stable Secretary subscription to all USEA ICP instructors in their first subscription year, and 25% off their second year of subscription.
+ICP Sponsor Stable Secretary offers 50% off their Stable Secretary subscription to all USEA ICP certified instructors in their first subscription year and 25% off their second year of subscription.

 Official Supplement Feeding System of the USEA